toprogramm/Seed-Phrase-Generator-BIP39/README.md

 bip39 Seed Phrase Generator makes with PYTHON

-It's generator can generate bip39 **ONLY 24words** seed phrase, it can works offline.
+This generator can generate bip39 **12words and 24words** seed phrase, it can work offline.

 **Python must be installed!**
 How to install python use link => https://wiki.python.org/moin/BeginnersGuide/Download